Namchee/go-oauth2-client/README.md

 # GoLang OAuth2-Secured App Sample

-A simple sample app to demonstrate authentication with OAuth2 written on GoLang.
+A simple sample app to connect with your GitHub account.
+Made to demonstrate authentication with OAuth2 written on GoLang.

 Made for learning purposes only.

 ## Installation

+> Make sure that you have registered the app on your GitHub account!
+[Here's how](https://github.com/settings/applications/new).

 1. Clone this repository.
 2. Run `go mod get` from your terminal